 The curriculum requirement for the M.B.A. ranges from 30-48 credits, depending on previous academic experiences.
 Identified foundation courses may be omitted based on the exemption policies.
-A copy of the exemption policies may be obtained from the Office of Graduate and Executive Education Programs.
+A copy of the exemption policies may be obtained from the Office of Graduate Programs.
 Students will be given a curriculum check sheet at the time of admission identifying individual academic requirements.
 Students must have a cumulative Samford graduate GPA of 3.00 or better in order to graduate.

 Master of Business Administration Course Credits Total Required Credits

 Foundation Courses 18

 ACCT 511 Foundations of Accounting 3

 BUSA 513 Foundations of Business Statistics 3

-BUSA 514 Foundations of Finance 3

-BUSA 515 Foundations of Marketing 3

-BUSA 516 Foundations of Management 3

 ECON 512 Foundations of Economics 3

+FINC 514 Foundations of Finance 3

+MNGT 516 Foundations of Management 3

+MARK 515 Foundations of Marketing 3

 MBA Core Courses (to be completed by all students) 30

 ACCT 519 Accounting for Decision Making 3

-BUSA 521 Managerial Finance 3

 BUSA 533 MIS and Communications Technology 3

-BUSA 535 Human Resources & Organization Mgt 3

-BUSA 541 Marketing Strategy 3

 BUSA 551 Operations Management 3

-BUSA 561 Strategic Management 3

 ECON 520 Economics of Competitive Strategy 3

+FINC 521 Managerial Finance 3

+MNGT 535 Human Resources & Organization Mgt 3

+MNGT 561 Strategic Management 3

+MARK 541 Marketing Strategy 3

 MBA Electives (select 2 courses from the list on p.
-135) 6
+137) 6

 Total Required C redits 30-48

-\ Foundation Courses may be omitted based on exemption policies set out in the graduate Business Student Handbook.
+Foundation Courses may be omitted based on exemption policies set out in the graduate Business Student Handbook.